 What happens when you walk up to a residential system and the run capacitor is failed open when there is no start capacitor?

-The compressor draws “Locked Rotor Amps” amps on the common right?
+The compressor draws “locked rotor amps” on the common, right?

-But what is common? it is the point that connects the start and run windings, then connects to the C terminal on the compressor after going through the thermal overload.
+But what is common?
+It is the point that connects the start and run windings.
+Then, it connects to the C terminal on the compressor after going through the thermal overload.

 Try it next time you have a failed capacitor, or go out and safely disconnect your run capacitor and test.

-Your run and common will read exactly the same (what goes in must come out) and your start will read zero amps.
-This is pretty obvious and intuitive, if your capacitor is failed the only winding in the circuit is the Run so common and run will be the same.
+Your run and common will read exactly the same (what goes in must come out), and your start will read zero amps.
+That is pretty obvious and intuitive; if your capacitor is failed, the only winding in the circuit is the Run, so common and run will be the same.
 The start winding can have no amperage because the capacitor is failed open.

-So the current on the start winding of a single phase compressor is completely dependant on whether there is capacitor in the circuit and the size of that capacitor.
+So, the current on the start winding of a single-phase compressor is completely dependent on whether there is a capacitor in the circuit and the size of that capacitor.